 Help!
 I rely on the copy of the casebook on Course Reserves to complete my class readings.
 What should I do?

-Unfortunately, due to COVID-19 safety concerns, the library is temporarily suspending the Course Textbook program and won't be purchasing casebooks for the Fall 2020 semester or accepting faculty donations.
+Unfortunately, due to COVID-19 safety concerns, the library is temporarily suspending the Course Textbook program and won't be purchasing casebooks for the Fall 2020 or Spring 2021 semesters or accepting faculty donations.
 You will need to purchase your own digital or print copy.
+If your casebook is delayed, we recommend contacting your professor.

 What if I have UC Hastings books checked out that are due during the closure?
 Will I accrue late fees?